pedroslvieira/notification-api/README.md

 <h2 align="left">Notification Center API</h2>

 <h3 align="left">Overview</h3>
-The notification center allows Admins to set up notifications and clients to get the latest notifications relevant for them.
+The Notification Center API allows Admins to set up notifications and clients to get the latest notifications relevant for them.
 The features covered by the API:

 <br/>As an Admin, I can:
-- See all notifications
+<br/> :: See all notifications
-- See the details of a specific notification
+<br/> :: See the details of a specific notification
-- Create a notification
+<br/> :: Create a notification
-- Assign a notification to one or multiple clients
+<br/> :: Assign a notification to one or multiple clients
-- Delete a notification
+<br/> :: Delete a notification
-- Delete a user_notification
+<br/> :: Delete a user_notification

 As a Client, I can:
-- View my notifications
+<br/> :: View my notifications

 <h3 align="left">Structure</h3>
-The API structured with three models: User, Notification and UserNotification.
+The API is structured with three models: User, Notification and UserNotification.
 Users can have many notifications and notifications can have many users.
-UserNotification creates the association between one user and one notification, it also contains the field “seen” that indicates if the user has seen the notification.
+UserNotification creates the association between a user and a notification, it also contains the field “seen” that indicates if the user has seen the notification.

 <h3 align="left">Authentication</h3>
 The Notification Center API uses token authentication to manage requests permissions.
 All requests require user authentication.
 The User Token will be automatically generated when a new user is created.
 The user credentials should be passed in the HTTP headers as the example: